Opinion: I am Lula’s lawyer – this is what I can tell you about him

 As president of Brazil for two terms, even his enemies concede that he pulled 20 million of his people out of poverty with social programmes that were adopted by other countries and UN agencies.
 He did not, like so many other popular leaders (he had 80 per cent approval ratings) at the end of his term, attempt to change the constitution to give himself a third term in office.

-I know him as a kind and principled man, determined to fight to improve the lives of the people.
-He lived modestly on speeches about poverty relief until he became the target of a hostile, politically motivated magistrate investigating corruption.
+I know him as a kind and principled man, determined to fight to improve the lives of the people, only to become the target of a hostile, politically motivated magistrate investigating corruption.

 There was a lot of it – across all the political parties – but not a penny could be traced to Lula personally.
 Nonetheless, under Brazil’s arcane, inquisitorial system, which allows such officials to head investigations and then become the trial judges of their own suspects, he was convicted in a case that could never have been brought in Britain.